-- Independent study may be authorized for areas of interest not covered by courses scheduled at the time the student is completing course requirements. - Before a Ph.D. student may register for a directed study, the student should complete the Doctor of Philosophy Petition and Authorization for Directed Study form, http://wayne.edu/gradschool/phd/directed-study.pdf and the College of Nursing website http://wayne.edu/gradschool/phd/directed-study.pdf

-• The student must obtain the advisor's approval, the signature of the Directed Study Instructor, and the Director of the PhD Program.
+- Independent study may be authorized for areas of interest not covered by courses scheduled at the time the student is completing course requirements. - Before a Ph.D. student may register for a directed study, the student should complete the Doctor of Philosophy Petition and Authorization for Directed Study form at https://gradschool.wayne.edu/phd/phd coursework directed study.pdf. - The student must obtain the advisor's approval, the signature of the Directed Study Instructor and the Director of the PhD Program.
 The Office of Student Affairs (OSA), 10 Cohn, 313 577-4119 will authorize registration by the student, once approval has been received.